Ndirangug/blog-express-handlebars/README.md

 # Blog-express-handlebars
 Blog with Express Js and Express Handlebars
+<p>This is an demo Blog, which is made using Express Js and Express Handlebars.
+For installation and setting up of Express Js and Express Handlebars project refer below step.</p>

 <h3>Step 1:  Install Express Js</h3>
 <p><strong>Note :-</strong> Make sure you have <a href="https://nodejs.org/en/">Node.js</a> installed.</p>